"Art washes away from the soul the dust of everyday life."

 Creating Art

 The Addict creates for validation and attention.
 His art is about him, not service or expression.
-He's crushed when it's not praised.
-The Hermit doesn't create at all.
-He's convinced he has nothing to offer, that he lacks talent, that it's not worth trying.
+He crumbles when no one praises it.
+The Hermit does not create.
+He is convinced he has nothing to offer, that he lacks talent, that the effort is pointless.
 The Mature Lover creates as an act of love and expression.

 Creating art includes:

-Finding your medium: The Lover discovers what form of expression calls to him—painting, music, writing, dance, photography, cooking, gardening.
+Finding our medium: The Lover discovers what form of expression calls to him: painting, music, writing, dance, photography, cooking, gardening.
 The medium matters less than the expression.

 Regular practice: The Lover makes art-making a consistent habit.
 Creativity grows with practice.
 He shows up whether he feels inspired or not.

-Authentic expression: The Lover expresses what's true for him, not what he thinks others want.
+Authentic expression: The Lover expresses what is true for him, not what he thinks others want.
 His art comes from his own experience and vision.

-Accepting imperfection: The Lover releases perfectionism and embraces the beauty in flaws.
-Done is better than perfect.
+Accepting imperfection: The Lover releases perfectionism.
+Done beats perfect.
 Imperfection is often where the soul shines through.

-Sharing: The Lover offers his creations to the world without attachment to how they're received.
+Sharing: The Lover offers his creations to the world without attachment to how they land.
 Art is meant to be shared.